Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-interacting.rst

 .. dropdown:: Input parameters for the ``supports`` function (click here)

-    Create a ``supports.json`` file and insert the following example JSON object.
+    Create a ``supports.json`` file and insert the following example JSON array.
 It will query if the two token standards (``CIS-0`` and ``CIS-2``) are supported by the wCCD token.

     .. code-block:: json